 Compact Optical Spectroscopy: The Future of Food Analytics in Your Pocket

-Anna G. Mignani, Institute of Applied Physics "Nello Carrara" (IFAC), CNR, Italy
+Anna Grazia Mignani, Institute of Applied Physics "Nello Carrara" (IFAC), CNR, Italy

 Plasmonic Nanomaterials for Ultrafast Nonlinear Optics and Photochemistry